Innovative Leadership Significantly Impacts Worthington Industries Bottom Line by Facilitating Successful ERP Transition

-‘One of the Most Admired Companies’ in its industry per Fortune magazine, Worthington Industries, founded in 1955, grew from humble beginnings to a multi-billion dollar metal processing company.
+‘One of the Most Admired Companies in its industry per Fortune magazine, Worthington Industries, founded in 1955, grew from humble beginnings to a multi-billion dollar metal processing company.
 Today, the firm employs 8,000 people in 67 facilities throughout 11 countries.
-The company’s success is credited to its customer-centered philosophy, based on the Golden Rule.
-This philosophy, in addition to an unwavering commitment to the customer, and one of the strongest employee/employer partnerships in American industry serve as the company’s foundation.
+The company credits its success to its customer-centered philosophy based on the Golden Rule.
+This philosophy, in addition to an unwavering commitment to the customer and one of the most robust employee/employer partnerships in American industry, serves as the company’s foundation.

 Challenge and Vision

 With the continuing growth and diversification of Worthington Industries, inventories naturally grew as well.
-As with many manufacturing firms, inventory has a significant impact on revenue and cash flow.
+As with many manufacturing firms, inventory significantly impacts revenue and cash flow.
 Maintaining inventories larger than necessary negatively impacts the bottom line.
-Thus, the firm wanted to gain better insight into their inventories and processes and increase their supply chain information to a higher level of detail.
+Thus, the firm wanted to gain better insight into its inventories and processes and increase its supply chain information to a higher level of detail.

-The company had a vision of further improving the level of customer service, while using less working capital and inventory.
-In order to achieve this goal, every process that impacted supply chain management and inventory needed to be closely evaluated.
-Surfacing every issue that could be preventing the firm from providing better customer service—new processes could be identified and implemented.
+The company had a vision of further improving the level of customer service while using less working capital and inventory.
+To achieve this goal, the organization needed to evaluate every process that impacted supply chain management and inventory.
+It surfaced every issue that prevented the firm from providing better customer service—it identified and implemented new processes.

-The goal for the company was to improve its overall bottom line, by focusing on the following areas:
+The goal of the company was to improve its overall bottom line by focusing on the following areas: